Key Takeaways:

 Go on a boat ride to Hippie Island

 The nearby Hippie Island is a paradise for nature lovers with picturesque views of the surrounding sceneries.
 While in Hampi, get on the popular signature style boat or coracle (a round-shaped boat made of cane) to get ferried to Hippie Island.
-The island is known for its exotic boarding and lodging options and is perfect for photography.
+The island is known for its fascinating boarding and lodging options and is perfect for photography.

 Do shopping at Hampi Market Hampi